Smarties123/Hackathon-Citi/README.md

 # Hackathon-Citi
-This is a demo repo for testing ChatGPT Agent Mode integration.
+This is a demo repo for testing